Hey, it's Jose.

 High-velocity outbound made sense when buyers had limited information.
 Blunt verdict from the dinner table: outbound automation is racing toward the same fate as email marketing.
 Volume without personalization isn't just ineffective, it's brand-damaging.

-What's replacing seat-based?
-Outcome-based pricing.
-Pay per qualified lead.
-Pay per resolved support ticket.
-Pay based on retention improvement.
-You only win when your client wins.
-Early estimations show 25% higher retention vs traditional models.
+Some companies report that outcome based pricing is leading to higher retention vs traditional models.
 But it's hard to execute, it requires clean data, rigorous tracking, and upfront agreement on what "success" means before the contract is signed.
 Attribution gets messy.
-Get it wrong and you'll spend more time arguing than delivering value.
+Get it wrong and you'll spend more time arguing than delivering.

 Ask yourself: Is your pricing aligned with how customers generate value today — or when you built your pricing page?
 Are you ready when your best prospect asks you to put skin in the game?

-Failure Mode #2: The Product
+Failure Mode #2: The Product (the initial hypothesis)

 Less common.
 Harder to fix.